vincentfree/dapr-experiments/dapr_config/dapr_observability/logging.md

 5. Validation

-   Ensure Elastic Search and Kibana are running in your Kubernetes cluster.
+   Ensure Elasticsearch and Kibana are running in your Kubernetes cluster.

     ```bash
     kubectl get pods -n dapr-monitoring